martinalupini/progetto-SDCC/README.md

 ## Leader Election Algorithms Implementation

-Final project for the course of **Distributed Systems and Cloud Computing** of the University of Rome Tor Vergata (faculty Engineering in Computer Science), 2023/2024.
+Final project for the course of **Distributed Systems and Cloud Computing** of the University of Rome Tor Vergata (faculty Computer Engineering), 2023/2024.
-More datails on the project can be found in the folder **Documentation**.
+More details on the project can be found in the folder **Documentation**.

 ## Getting started on AWS EC2